bespired/cyber-noir-game/README.md

 #### Backup your data

-`docker compose exec cyber-noir-game-backend-1 php artisan game:backup`
+`docker compose exec backend php artisan game:backup`

 This creates seed files in laravel database seeder folder.

+#### Backup your artwork

+This is a bit tricky...
+If you have google drive credentials you can add them
+in the .env.docker file and then artisan app:artwork-backup
+and artisan app:artwork-restore will work.
+Or you could zip the cyber-noir-game/backend/storage/app/public/artwork folder.